CrazyCloudCraft/wikitest/Placeholders.md

 ```
 `<time>` is the date and time for the countdown. **It needs to match the `<SimpleDateTime>`**

-You can use the following placeholders for the SimpleDateFormat (They are case-sensitve):
+You can use the following placeholders for the SimpleDateFormat (They are case-sensitive):
 - `d` for day
 - `M` for month
 - `y` for year